yasamankarami/compass/README.md

 ## Citing compass

 As academic researchers, we depend on citations to justify the time spent developing software.
-If you use "compass" in your research,  give us a pat on the back by citing the following paper:
+If you use **compass** in your research,  give us a pat on the back by citing the following paper:

 ```
 (soon available)